LeXPLORE-Platform/Meteostation/README.md

 ## Usage

+### Credentials

+In order to download live data `creds_example.json` should be renamed to `creds.json` and completed.

-### Process new data
+### Operation

-In order to process new data locally on your machine the file path needs to be adapted to your local file system.
-The following steps are therefore necessary:

-- Edit the `scripts/input_batch.bat` file.
-Change all the directory paths to match your local file system.
-This file contains all the file paths necessary to launch the batch scripts `runfile.bat`.

-- Edit the `scripts/input_python.py` file.
-Change all the directory paths to match your local file system.
-This file contains all the directories where the python script outputs data to.

-To process new data, place the data in the input directory which you specified in the `scripts/input_batch.bat` file.
-Double-clicking on the `runfile.bat` file will automaticall process all the data in the input directory and store the output in the directories specified in the `scripts/input_python.py` file.

-### Adapt/Extend data processing piepeline
+To run the pipeline: `python scripts/main.py`

-The python script `scripts/main_meteostation.py` defines the different processing steps while the python script `scripts/meteostation.py` contains the python class meteostation with all the corresponding class methods to process the data.
-To add a new processing or visualization step, a new class method can be created in the `meteostation.py` file and the step can be added in `main_meteostation.py` file.
+The python script `scripts/main.py` defines the different processing steps while the python script `scripts/meteostation.py` contains the python class meteostation with all the corresponding class methods to process the data.
+To add a new processing or visualization step, a new class method can be created in the `meteostation.py` file and the step can be added in `main.py` file.
 Both above mentioned python scripts are independent of the local file system.

+### Arguments

+Run `scripts/main.py -h` for details on the input arguments available

 ## Data